junxit/us-congress-bills-116/bill.md

       - **(ii)** ending on the date on which the eligible product developer received sufficient quantities of the covered product.
     - **(C)** *Avoidance of delay* The court may issue an order under subparagraph (A)(i) before conducting further proceedings that may be necessary to determine whether the eligible product developer is entitled to an award under clause (ii) or (iii) of subparagraph (A), or the amount of any such award.
 - **(c)** *Limitation of liability* A license holder for a covered product shall not be liable for any claim under Federal, State, or local law arising out of the failure of an eligible product developer to follow adequate safeguards to assure safe use of the covered product during development or testing activities described in this section, including transportation, handling, use, or disposal of the covered product by the eligible product developer.
+- **(d)** *No violation of REMS* Section 505–1 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+355–1) is amended by adding at the end the following new subsection:
-- **(d)** *No violation of REMS* The provision of samples of a drug pursuant to an authorization under subsection (b)(2)(B) shall not be considered a violation of the requirements of any risk evaluation and mitigation strategy that may be in place under section 505–1 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-355–1) for such drug.
+  > - **(l)** *Provision of samples not a violation of strategy* The provision of samples of a covered product to an eligible product developer (as those terms are defined in section 2(a) of the Creating and Restoring Equal Access to Equivalent Samples Act of 2019) shall not be considered a violation of the requirements of any risk evaluation and mitigation strategy that may be in place under this section for such drug.

 - **(e)** *Rule of construction*
   - **(1)** *Definition* In this subsection, the term antitrust laws—
     - **(A)** has the meaning given the term in subsection (a) of the first section of the Clayton Act (15 U.S.C.
 12); and
     - **(B)** includes section 5 of the Federal Trade Commission Act (15 U.S.C.
 45) to the extent that such section applies to unfair methods of competition.
   - **(2)** *Antitrust laws* Nothing in this section shall be construed to limit the operation of any provision of the antitrust laws.

-## § 4.
+## § 3.
 REMS approval process for subsequent filers

 Section 505–1 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-355–1) is amended—
+355–1), as amended by section 2, is further amended—

 - **(1)** in subsection (g)(4)(B)—
   - **(A)** in clause (i) by striking “or” after the semicolon;
   - **(B)** in clause (ii) by striking the period at the end and inserting “; or”; and
   - **(C)** by adding at the end the following:
-    > - **(iii)** accommodate different, comparable approved risk evaluation and mitigation strategies for a drug that is the subject of an application under section 505(j), and the applicable listed drug.
+    > - **(iii)** accommodate different, comparable aspects of the elements to assure safe use for a drug that is the subject of an application under section 505(j), and the applicable listed drug.

 - **(2)** in subsection (i)(1), by striking subparagraph (C) and inserting the following:
   > - **(C)**